(Disclosure: Some of the links below may be affiliate links)

 - Self-sustainable housing companies

-There are a few other names, such as impact investing, green investing, ethical investing, or eco-investing.
+This strategy has other names, such as impact investing, green investing, ethical investing, or eco-investing.
 But another big name that you may have heard is ESG investing.
 ESG stands for Environment Social and Governance.
-These are not the same things, but they fall under the same philosophy.
+These are not the same things but fall under the same philosophy.

 These last few years, Sustainable Investing has become more and more popular.
 There are now many mutual funds, ETFs, and Robo-Advisors that follow this form of investing.